cgpeanut/GCP-DevOps-SRE-Part1/README.md

           - sales/marketing - attracting new clients to briong more revenue (company website)
           - client support - fulfilling obligations to clients and keeping them happy
           - supplier integration - interfacing or integrating with partners and suppliers, to run the business
-          - internal automation - improving employee efficiency and happines
+          - internal automation - improving employee efficiency and happiness
+      -  Cost of developing software:
+          - Initial Development - planning and building the very first version of the system
+          - Operations - That the system needs to keep running and those computers need to stay secure
+          - Maintenace (Dev) - Packages need to be updated and any discovered security issues must be fixed
+          - Enhancements (Dev) - Running a system invariably offers news infor or oppurtunitues for enhancement